 Classroom Expectations Step 5: Write, Sign, & Review the Classroom Contract

-Separately, prewrite the class contract that includes the most important things decided upon as a class.
-I suggest writing them into a paragraph on a piece of chart paper and read them aloud each day.
+Separately, prewrite the class contract that includes our most important decisions as a class.
+I suggest writing them into a paragraph on a piece of chart paper and reading them aloud each day.

 By developing a classroom contract with your students, you are letting them know that they are important members of the classroom community and that their ideas matter.
 This contract is a symbol of teamwork, cooperation, and respect.
-It lets children know and reminds them of what role they have as individuals.
+It lets children know and reminds them of their role as individuals.
 It is a powerful thing!

-Teach children in K-2 the most important lessons in life when they need it the most with units and activities on emotions, self-regulation, growth mindset, empathy, and social awareness, friendship, kindness, respect, and responsibility.
-Click here to learn more!
+Teach K-2 children the most important life lessons when they need them the most with units and activities on emotions, self-regulation, growth mindset, empathy, social awareness, friendship, kindness, respect, and responsibility.
+The Social Emotional Learning Curriculum has everything you need to teach these lessons!

-Want to build a peaceful classroom filled with respectful, confident, and kind kids that can build relationships and communicate effectively?
-Then this SEL curriculum for 3-5 is for YOU!
-Click here to learn more!
+Want to create a peaceful classroom filled with respectful, confident, and kind kids who can build relationships and communicate effectively?
+Then, this SEL curriculum for grades 3-5 is for you!

 Classroom Management Strategies